mzandrew/XRM/README.md

-This project is to simulate the expected flux of x-ray photons and the energy depoisted in a silicon strip sensor instrumented on the Low Energy Ring (LER) and the High Energy Ring (HER) at SuperKEKB.
+This project is to simulate the expected flux of x-ray photons and the energy deposited in a silicon strip sensor instrumented on the Low Energy Ring (LER) and the High Energy Ring (HER) at SuperKEKB.

 The "exampleB1" code is modified from the example project of the same name that comes with geant4.